Domino-Blockchain/domichain/docs/src/learn/state-compression.md

-Once the required space (in bytes) has been calculated, and using the [`getMinimumBalanceForRentExemption`](/api/http#getminimumbalanceforrentexemption) RPC method, request the cost (in lamports) to allocate this amount of bytes on-chain.
+Once the required space (in bytes) has been calculated, and using the [`getMinimumBalanceForRentExemption`](/api/http#getminimumbalanceforrentexemption) RPC method, request the cost (in satomis) to allocate this amount of bytes on-chain.

 ### Calculate tree cost in JavaScript